YoungNyamkondiwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 4.
 Empty!  "touch hello"  script that creates an empty file called hello.
 5. 5.
 Execute  "chmod u+x hello" script that adds execute permission to the owner of the file hello.
 6. 6.
 Multiple permissions "chmod ug+x,o+r hello"  script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+7. 7.
+Everybody!  "chmod ugo+x hello"  script that adds execution permission to the owner, the group owner and the other users, to the file hello.